 How to Grow Tall Garden Phlox

 Many people wonder how to grow tall garden phlox.
-To get the maximum height from tall garden phlox, clip the weakest stems from the plant when they are about six inches tall, leaving only five or six stems on the plant.
+To get the maximum height from tall garden phlox, clip the weakest stems from the plant when they are about 6 inches (15 cm.) tall, leaving only five or six stems on the plant.
 Pinch out the tips of the remaining stems to encourage a tall, bushy growth habit.